rapid7/insightconnect-plugins/plugins/cisco_umbrella_destinations/help.md

   },
   "modifiedAt": "2022-01-14T15:09:21+0000",
   "name": "ABCList",
-  "organizationId": 2372338,
+  "organizationId": 1234567,
   "thirdpartyCategoryId": null
 }
 ```

-#### Destination DELETE
+#### Delete Destinations

-This action is used to delete list of destinations from destination list.
+This action is used to delete a list of destinations from a destination list.

 ##### Input